 Amy holds a Bachelor’s degree in Political Science and Development studies, her main research interests include Cultural Pluralism and Public Policy.
 Amy is passionate about empowering Māori needs and aspirations within the State Sector to achieve better outcomes for Māori.
 She currently works as an Assistant Advisor, Māori Capability within the Public Service.

 As a research assistant, Amy brings knowledge of matauranga Māori and participates in analytic group discussions of filmed data.

 Chloe Te Moananui

-Chloe is in the process of finishing her Conjoint Degree in a Bachelor of Science, majoring in Psychology and Development Studies, and a Bachelor of Arts, majoring in Cultural Anthropology and Criminology at Te Herenga Waka – Victoria University of Wellington.
-She is passionate about racial, sexuality, and gender equality throughout different institutions such as home-life, sports, and in the workplace.
-She was awarded the summer research scholarship in 2020 to work on this project and is currently working and living in Wellington.
+Chloe is a Masters student with a Conjoint Degree in a Bachelor of Science, majoring in Psychology and Development Studies, and a Bachelor of Arts, majoring in Cultural Anthropology and Criminology at Te Herenga Waka – Victoria University of Wellington.
+She is passionate about sexuality, racial and gender equality throughout different institutions such as home-life, sports, and in the workplace.
+She was awarded the Summer Research Scholarship in 2020 for this project and is currently working and living in Wellington.

-Chloe is involved in transcribing filmed data and taking part in analytic group discussions.
+Chloe is involved in transcribing and processing filmed data and taking part in analytic group discussions.
 She is developing her research on the embodiment of strength/invulnerability and weakness/vulnerability.

 Professor Lorenza Mondada

 Lorenza is Professor of linguistics at the University of Basel.
 Her research deals with social interaction in ordinary, professional and institutional settings, within an ethnomethodological and conversation analytic perspective.
 Her focus is on video analysis and multimodality, researching how social interaction draws on a diversity of multimodal resources including language, gesture, gaze, body posture, movements, objects manipulations as well as multisensorial practices such as touching, tasting, smelling and seeing.